 Taggart, Laurence, Millan, Roni and Lawson, Annette (2009) Predictors of hospital admission for women with learning disabilities and psychiatric disorders compared with women maintained in community settings.
-Advances in Mental Health in People with Learning Disabilities, 3 (1). pp. 30-41.
+Advances in Mental Health and Learning Disabilities, 3 (1). pp. 30-41.
 [Journal article]

 Full text not available from this repository.